Abdülmecid I: Architecture

 Although he emphasized his commitment to the ceremonial rules imposed by his ancestors at the ceremonies reflected outside, he adopted radical changes in the life of the palace.
-For example, he completely abandoned the Topkapı Palace, which was a place for four centuries, about the Ottoman dynasty.
-The traditions of the British, French, Italian troops and officers and diplomats who came to Istanbul during the Crimean War (1853-1856) directed even middle-class families to consumerism and luxury.

-Between 1847 and 1849 he had repairs made to the Hagia Sophia mosque, and was responsible for the construction of the Dolmabahçe Palace.
+For example, he abandoned the Topkapı Palace, which the Ottoman dynasty had used for four centuries, and constructed the more modern Dolmabahçe Palace.
+Between 1847 and 1849 he had repairs made to the Hagia Sophia mosque.
 He also founded the first French Theatre in Istanbul.

-Many reconstruction activities were also carried out during the reign of Abdulmecid.
+Many reconstruction activities were also carried out during the reign of Abdülmecid.
 Palaces and mansions were built with some of the borrowed money.
-Dolmabahçe Palace (1853), Beykoz Pavilion (1855), Küçüksu Pavilion (1857), Küçük Mecidiye Mosque (1849), Teșvikiye Mosque (1854) are among the main architectural works of the period.
+An addition to Dolmabahçe Palace (1853), Beykoz Pavilion (1855), Küçüksu Pavilion (1857), Küçük Mecidiye Mosque (1849), Teşvikiye Mosque (1854) are among the main architectural works of the period.
 Again in this period, as was done by Bezmiâlem Sultan's Gureba Hospital (1845-1846), the new Galata Bridge was put into service on the same date.
 In addition, many fountains, mosques, lodges and similar social institutions were repaired or rebuilt.

 Death

-Abdulmejid died of tuberculosis (like his father) at the age of 38 on 25 June 1861 in Istanbul, and was buried in Yavuz Selim Mosque, and was succeeded by his younger half-brother Sultan Abdülaziz, son of Pertevniyal Sultan.
-At the time of his death, Abdulmejid had one legal wife and queen consort, Perestu Kadın, and many concubines.
+Abdülmecid died of tuberculosis (like his father) at the age of 38 on 25 June 1861 in Istanbul, and was buried in Yavuz Selim Mosque, and was succeeded by his younger half-brother Sultan Abdulaziz, son of Pertevniyal Sultan.
+At the time of his death, Abdülmecid had one legal wife and queen consort, Perestu Kadın, and many concubines.

+Personality

+Abdülmecid was known for his clemency, even refusing to sanction the execution of those who conspired against his life.
+The 1911 Encyclopædia Britannica says of him, "He bore the character of being a kind and honourable man, if somewhat weak and easily led.
+Against this, however, must be set down his excessive extravagance, especially towards the end of his life."